judah-caruso/brutengine/README.md

 # BrutEngine

-A wasm-based game engine written in Go.
+A Web Assembly-based 2d game engine written in Go.